2nd Corinthians Chapter 1– John Karmelich

 b)

-life threatening situations we should only rely on God for help and not the
+that in life threatening situations we should only rely on God for help and not

 c)

-situation he went through where "for all intents and purposes" he
+describing some situation he went through where "for all intents and

-thought for sure, he was going to die as opposed to get out of it.
+purposes" he thought for sure, he was going to die as opposed to get out

-Paul's point here is God did rescue him
+of it.
+Paul's point here is God did

-out of that situation and we should never count our lives as over until it
+rescue him out of that situation and we should never count our lives as over

-have to trust in God through the worst of situations as well as the best of
+in God through the worst of situations as well as the best of situations and

 d)

-have been in situations so painful that we consider ending our life would be
+been in situations so painful that we consider ending our life would be better

 i)